Danny Carey: Drumming techniques

 Carey's popularity among drummers and non-drummers alike stems from the diversity of his sound and dynamics through his years of learning jazz music, his technical ability, frequent use of odd time signatures, polyrhythms, and polymeters.
 He has stated in interviews that he effectively treats his feet as he does his hands: he practices rudiments (used for sticking techniques) and even snare drum solos with his feet to improve his double bass drumming, hi-hat control, and foot independence.

 In search of new techniques, Carey has studied tabla with Aloke Dutta, who can be heard playing on the live version of the song "Pushit" (from Salival).
 This is especially apparent on tracks such as "Disposition" (Lateralus) or "Right in Two" (10,000 Days), for which Carey has recorded the tabla parts himself in the studio.
 The tabla (and other percussive instruments) used in Tool's music are replicated live using the Mandala pads (in fact the pads are also used when recording in the studio, a notable example being the tabla solo of "Right in Two").

 He has also stated that when he is playing to an odd time signature, he tries to drum to the "feel" of the song and establish general "inner pulse" for the given time signature instead of fully counting it out.

-Carey also prominently uses a straight variation of the Swiss Army triplet rudiment, notably heard in tracks such as the intro of "The Grudge" (Lateralus), the breakdown of "Pneuma" (Fear Innoculum), as well as the solo in "Rosetta Stoned" (10,000 Days).
+Carey also prominently uses a straight variation of the Swiss Army triplet rudiment, notably heard in tracks such as the intro of "The Grudge" (Lateralus), the breakdown of "Pneuma" (Fear Inoculum), as well as the solo in "Rosetta Stoned" (10,000 Days).

 Carey has been featured in many drum and music magazines.